tulpy/AzureFoundations/docs/Deploy/getting-started.md

 ## Prerequisites

-This table lists the technical prerequisites needed to use the Enterprise-Scale reference implementation.
+This table lists the technical prerequisites needed to use the reference implementation.
 We have chosen to base the reference implementation on PowerShell, but if desired, it is perfectly possible to use other tools such as e.g. Azure CLI for deployment operations.

 ## Enabling long paths on Windows